lyxzhb/dstc11-simmc2.1-damo-convai/README.md

 ## 📜 **Result**

-For the results of each task, we put the prediction results of the test-std set in the [test_result](https://drive.google.com/file/d/1X5_QpBiGHkHiKroLtwtxTc15dQ6975dQ/view?usp=share_link) folder.
+For the results of each task, we put the prediction results of the test-std set in the [test_result](https://drive.google.com/file/d/1X5_QpBiGHkHiKroLtwtxTc15dQ6975dQ/view?usp=share_link) link.

 ## 💬 **References**